sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/5_reconciliation.md

   <img src="../../../assets/images/day2/session3/ape_run.jpg" align="center" width=600/>
 </figure>

-Now Let's open the tree file produced by chronos (`Coleoptera_TimeTree.tre`) and use [iTOL](https://itol.embl.de/) to view it (as before), you can find the file in the EXPLORER menu under Session3, copy the Newick formatted tree and go to [iTOL](https://itol.embl.de/) to upload it.
+Now let's open the tree file produced by chronos (`Coleoptera_TimeTree.tre`) and use [iTOL](https://itol.embl.de/) to view it (as before), you can find the file in the EXPLORER menu under Session3, copy the Newick formatted tree and go to [iTOL](https://itol.embl.de/) to upload it.

 <figure>
   <img src="../../../assets/images/day2/session3/ape_timetree.jpg" align="center" width=600/>